Step-By-Step Guide: Beard Facial at Home

 - Better Man Beard Original Beard Kit (also available in Spruce)

 That last item is important, as it also contains the beard comb that you will need to evenly distribute product and stimulate the follicles.
+Moreover, Better Man Beard's balms and oils are made with all-natural and organic ingredients, you can think of it as a natural facial for men from the comfort of your own home.

 Step 1: Apply Better Man Beard Oil to Your Beard